nmccloskey/DIAAD/README.md

 > Herbert, R., Best, W., Hickin, J., Howard, D., & Osborne, F. (2013).
 Powers: Profile of word errors and retrieval in speech: An assessment tool for use with people with communication impairment.
 CQUniversity.

-If DIAAD support your work, please cite the repo:
+If DIAAD supports your work, please cite the repo:

 > McCloskey N. (2025).
 DIAAD: Digital Interface for Aggregate Analysis of Dialog.
 GitHub repository. https://github.com/nmccloskey/diaad